 For example, if the written direction is issued on a Monday, the person subject to testing under the written direction should undergo a test via one of the above options on or before Wednesday, the testing deadline.

-"Persons who are subject to testing under written directions are suspected to be infected and should not attend the mobile specimen collection stations or community testing centres for testing.
-To reduce transmission risk, relevant persons who underwent testing are advised to stay at home and avoid going out when waiting for test results," said a Government spokesman.
+"Persons who are subject to testing under written directions are suspected to be infected and should not attend the ad-hoc mobile specimen collection stations, community testing centres or community testing stations for testing.
+To reduce transmission risk, relevant persons who underwent testing are advised to stay at home and avoid going out when waiting for test results," a Government spokesman said.

 The Government will continue to trace possibly infected persons who had been to relevant premises, and seriously verify whether they had complied with the compulsory testing directions.
 Any person who fails to comply with the compulsory testing directions commits an offence and the maximum penalty upon conviction is a fine at level 4 ($25,000) and imprisonment for six months.
 The fixed penalty for discharging the liability is $10,000.
 The person may also be issued with a compulsory testing order requiring him or her to undergo testing within a specified time frame.
 Any person in breach of the compulsory testing order would be liable to a fine at level 5 ($50,000) and imprisonment for six months.